Catch-up learning camp for children across India

-Students in these grades continue to be among the most vulnerable in the 2024-25 academic year, having missed crucial foundational learning during the pandemic period of 2020-22.
+Students in Grades 5 and 6 were among the most vulnerable in 2024-25, having missed crucial foundational learning during the pandemic years of 2020-22.
 For example, according to ASER 2024, only 44.8% of Grade 5 children can read a Grade 2-level text.
 Similarly, just 26.5% of students can solve a three-digit division problem.

 Volunteer-led effort rooted